davidlcassidy/travel-wallet/README.md

 - Loyalty Program Interface - Provides users the ability add, view, edit, and delete loyalty programs
 - Credit Card Interface - Provides users the ability add, view, edit, and delete credit cards

 Along with these three interfaces, there are two buttons located on the top of the main screen.
 The first is the Owners button allowing the user to manage multiple program/card owners.
-The second is a dropdown menu where the user can see app details, view a summary report, modify settings and upgrade to Travel Wallet Pro if they have not already.
+The second is a dropdown menu where the user can modify app settings, open a summary report, view the developer's note, and upgrade to Travel Wallet Pro if they have not already.

 ### Notifications Interface